Grinta/moulinettes/README.md

 This will generate a new file in `lib/tasks/moulinettes` using the [template provided in the gem](lib/generators/moulinettes/yyyymmdd_action_of_a_moulinette_task.rake).

+### Options

+You can also pass the following options to the generator:

+- `--editor` or `-e` to specify the editor to be used to open the file.
+Default is `$EDITOR`.
+- `--open` or `-o` to flag the file to be opened in your default editor after generation.
+Default is `true`.

 You can then run the task using the following command:

 ```bash